From left to right:

 Luc Deltombe is Finance and Communication Assistant at BBMRI-ERIC.
 He is specialised in internal and external communications and project management.
 Luc graduated from the Haute Ecole de Liège (B) in Communications.
 He first gained experience in event management at The Conference Board Europe Inc., an independent association that assists the world’s leading organisations in improving their performance by providing them with required data and training.
 After working as Communications Manager for the Brussels government for more than five years, he joined the European Commission, DG Research & Innovation, New and Renewable Energy Sources unit in 2009 as Project, Communication and Finance Assistant.
 At the European Commission, he gained extensive experience in managing European research projects under the Sixth and Seventh Framework Programme for more than four years.
 Before joining BBMRI-ERIC, he spent two more years at a Belgian public agency as Communication Manager.
 Luc is French-speaking and fluent in English, German and Dutch.

 Michaela Th.
 Mayrhofer is a political scientist and historian by training.
 She was educated in Vienna, Louvain-la-Neuve, Essex and Paris.
-In 2010, she has earned her PhD from both the Ecole des Hautes Etudes en Sciences Sociales and the University of Vienna, which was shortlisted by the Austrian Society for Political Science for the ‘best thesis 2010’ young scientist award.
+In 2010, she earned her PhD from both the Ecole des Hautes Etudes en Sciences Sociales and the University of Vienna and was shortlisted by the Austrian Society for Political Science for the ‘best thesis 2010’ young researcher award.
 Furthermore, she is Research Fellow at the IFZ and Member of the Editorial Board of the Austrian Journal of Political Science (ÖZP).
 Prior to her involvement in BBMRI-ERIC, she was investigator in several national and international research projects focusing on the politics of biotechnology and the life sciences.
 Her academic career led her to various positions and stays at the Centre de Recherche Médecine, Sciences, Santé et Société, the University of Vienna, the Institute of Technology and Society Studies at the Alpen-Adria-Universität Klagenfurt/Vienna/Graz, the Technical University of Vienna, the Fondation Brocher and the Medical University of Graz.
 She was involved in the coordination of the BBMRI Preparatory Phase.
 She serves BBMRI-ERIC in two roles: as Chief Policy Officer of the Common Service ELSI and Chief Coordination Officer.